 Increased danger of pulling muscles - Warming up before exercise is important to prevent pulling muscles, low temperatures mean that muscles cool down faster and take longer to warm in the first place.

 Slowed reaction times due to cold nerves - Nervous impulses in a similar manner to muscle contraction are the result of a string of complex chemical reactions.
 As the temperature falls those chemical changes take place more slowly and so reactions (responses) are slower.

 Carbohydrates are used up more quickly, so stamina decreases - Carbohydrates are the body's preferred fuel, readily and quickly metabolized and mobilized from stored glycogen in the liver and muscles.
 As energy consumption increases in cold conditions, so these energy stores are used up more quickly.
 Fat and protein oxidation for energy are not increased in the same manner, taking longer to be mobilized.
 The net result is that immediately available energy stores are depleted more quickly in cold conditions so decreasing stamina.

 Hydration - When it's warm and you sweat, it makes you feel thirsty as a reminder to replace the lost fluid.
-In the cold, this mechanism doesn't work so well and counter-intuitively it can be make it more likely to become dehydrated when exercising in cold than hot conditions.
-It doesn't help that cold drinks in cold conditions aren't that tempting, especially when compared to a refreshing cold drink when it's hot.
+In the cold, this mechanism doesn't work so well and counter-intuitively it can be more likely to become dehydrated when exercising in cold than hot conditions.
+It doesn't help that cold drinks in cold conditions aren't that tempting, especially when compared to a refreshing cold drink in the heat.